syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 }
 {% endhighlight %}

-N> Setting the content view is same for both cases i.e. displaying pop-up when the SfPopupLayout is set as root view and vice versa.
+N> Setting of ContentView is same for both Type A and Type B

-Run the previous sample to get the following output on iOS device.
+If we run the above sample, the below output will appears on iOS device as shown below.
 ![](GettingStarted_images/ContentView.png)

-## Customizing animations
+## Customizing Animations

-Built-in animations are available in the SfPopupLayout applied when the PopupView opens and closes in the screen.
+Built-in animations are available in SfPopupLayout, which is applied when the PopupView opens and closes in the screen.

-By default, you can choose from the following available animations in the SfPopupLayout using the property [SfPopupLayout.AnimationMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html).
+By default, you can choose from the following Animations available in SfPopupLayout using the property [SfPopupLayout.AnimationMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html).

-* [Zoom](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html): Zoom-out animation will be applied if the PopupView opens, and zoom-in animation will be applied if the PopupView closes.
+* [Zoom](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html) - Zoom-out animation will be applied if the PopupView opens and zoom-in animation will be applied if the PopupView closes.
 This is the default AnimationMode
-* [Fade](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html): Fade-out animation will be applied if the PopupView opens, and fade-in animation will be applied if the PopupView closes.
+* [Fade](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html) - Fade-out animation will be applied if the PopupView opens and Fade-in animation will be applied if the PopupView closes.
-* [SlideOnLeft](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html): PopupView will be animated from left-to-right, when it opens and it will be animated from right-to-left when the PopupView closes.
+* [SlideOnLeft](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html) - PopupView will be animated from left-to-right, when it opens and it will be animated from right-to-left when the PopupView closes.
-* [SlideOnTop](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html): PopupView will be animated from top-to-bottom, when it opens and it will be animated from bottom-to-top when the PopupView closes.
+* [SlideOnTop](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html) - PopupView will be animated from top-to-bottom, when it opens and it will be animated from bottom-to-top when the PopupView closes.
-* [None](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html): Animation will not be applied.
+* [None](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AnimationMode.html) - Animation will not be applied.

 ## Sample link